The much-contested right to vote in America

-This broadcast explores one of the most basic questions facing our democracy: who may participate?
+This documentary explores one of the most basic questions facing our democracy: who may participate?

 In Part 1, you’ll hear a fascinating history of the much-contested right to vote in America: from slaves freed after the Civil War, to women’s suffrage, to the civil rights movement.
 Included is the moving first-person story of a young woman who participated in the 1964 Mississippi Freedom Summer project for voter registration of African Americans.